The Royal House

 11. Nawab Mirza Ahmed Beg

-14. Nawab Mirza Shujaat Ali Khan Chishti Nizami
+14. Nawab Mirza Shujat Ali Khan Chishti Nizami

 15. Nawab Haji Mirza Wajahat Ali Khan